-I’m Tam and I love adventure.
+I love adventure.
 I love moving outside and being in the mountains and taking advantage of what all the New England seasons have to offer.
 I set up this blog when I decided to hike the 272 mile long “Long Trail” of Vermont so that I could update my friends and family with pictures and stories along the way.
 I hiked Southbound from the Vermont/Canadian border into Massachusetts.
 It took me 26 days including 2 days off (or “zeros” in trail lingo).
-It was my first thru-hike (meaning hiking an entire trail all at once).
+It was my first “thru-hike” (meaning hiking an entire trail all at once).
 My longest backpacking trip before the Long Trail was a 5 night section of the Appalachian Trail in Maine.
 Other then that I’ve done a handful of 2 and 3-day backpacking trips and lots of big day hikes.
 My latest goal is to bag the NH48 (This refers to the Forty-Eight recognized Four Thousand Footers of New Hampshire).
 I am keeping track here.

 Eventually I sort of traded in my skateboard for a backpacking backpack.
-After hiking in old worn out skate sneakers, I bought myself some boots.
+After hiking in old worn out skate sneakers and feeling every jagged corner of granite while hiking in New Hampshire, I finally got myself some boots.
 I’ve since been exploring northern sections of the Appalachian Trail in Maine, New Hampshire, and the Western corners of Massachusetts.
 I am particularly drawn to the White Mountains of New Hampshire.

 Thanks for visiting!